fablabnbg/inkscape-silhouette/USERGUIDE.md

 <img src="./assets/screenshot_of_send_to_silhouette.png" alt="screenshot of Send to Silhouette" height=200px>

 1. Open your document with inkscape.
-2. Ensure the unit of document width and height is mm or inch, but not px.
-(File - Document settings - Page - Custom - Unit mm)
   - Note: documents in px are plotted at 96dpi
-3. Convert text objects to paths (Path - Convert object to path)
+2. Convert text objects to paths (Path - Convert object to path)
-4. Select the parts you want to plot.
+3. Select the parts you want to plot.
-5. Open the extension.
+4. Open the extension.
 If you want to use the same cut settings for all of the paths in your file, use "Extensions -> Export -> Send to Silhouette."
 If you want use different cut settings based on the colors of different items in your file, use "Extensions -> Export -> Silhouette Multi Action."
-6. In the case of Multi Action, there is a first screen that is primarily for debugging.
+5. In the case of Multi Action, there is a first screen that is primarily for debugging.
 Typically you can just leave all of the boxes on this unchecked and click "Apply."
-7. Set your desired plot parameters.
+6. Set your desired plot parameters.
 There are numerous aspects you can control with the dialog, here are just the core highlights:
   - **X-Offset, Y-Offset**  An additional offset of your drawing from the top left corner.
 Default is 0/0
   - **Tool Cut/Pen**        Cut mode drews small circles for orientation of the blade, Pen mode draws exactly as given.
   - **Media**               Select a predfined media or set to custom settings.
   - **Speed**               Custom speed of the movements
   - **Pressure**            Custom Pressure on the blade.
 One unit is said to be 7g force.
   - Note: In Multi Action, you can select the color you want settings to apply to and then set all the same parameters, but with potentially different settings for each color.
 You can also change the order in which the colors are cut, and uncheck the box in the "Perform Action?" column to ignore a color altogether.
-8. To start the cut, in "Send to Silhouette, click the "Apply" button; in "Silhouette Multi" click the "Execute" button.
+7. To start the cut, in "Send to Silhouette, click the "Apply" button; in "Silhouette Multi" click the "Execute" button.

 ### Plot with registration marks steps